 - Average All Motivation: a separate 1/3 of students reported average competence, value, and achievement goals in math.
-This profile was somewhat stable, with half the students maintaining average motivation and half switching to a different profile by mid-semester.
+This profile was somewhat stable, with half the students maintaining average motivation and a half switching to a different profile by mid-semester.

 - Amotivated: the final 1/10 of students reported lower-than-average competence, value, and goals in math.
 Though most students switched into a different profile by mid-semester, students from other profiles also tended to shift into this profile over time.

-Our prior research in face-to face classrooms has consistently identified students who are Highly Motivated by Any Means, Intrinsically Motivated and Confident, and Amotivated, suggesting that online students’ motivation may be similar to students in traditional classes.
-However, a fourth common Performance-Focused profile – consisting of students with high performance goals but low competence, value, and mastery goals – was noticeably absent.
+Our prior research in face-to-face classrooms has consistently identified students who are Highly Motivated by Any Means, Intrinsically Motivated and Confident, and Amotivated, suggesting that online students’ motivation may be similar to students in traditional classes.
+However, a fourth common Performance-Focused profile – consisting of students with high-performance goals but low competence, value, and mastery goals – was noticeably absent.
 This could be due to differences in how students show others they’re smart in face-to-face versus online contexts (e.g., raising their hand to answer questions), or it may be simply an anomaly of this study.

 Which Students Are Most Successful?